INTRACEREBRAL HEMORRHAGE / VASCULAR MALFORMATIONS

 - supratentorial

-- middle meningeal artery, superficial temporal artery (ECA)
+- middle meningeal artery, superficial temporal artery (from ECA)

 - ethmoidal branches of the ophthalmic artery